stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/warehouse/warehouses/index.md

       value: string
       description: >-
-        Specifies whether to automatically resume a warehouse when a SQL statement is submitted to it
+        Specifies whether to automatically resume a warehouse when a SQL statement is submitted to it (valid values: 'true', 'false')
     - name: initially_suspended
       value: string
       description: >-
-        Specifies whether the warehouse is created initially in the Suspended state
+        Specifies whether the warehouse is created initially in the Suspended state (valid values: 'true', 'false')
     - name: resource_monitor
       value: string
       description: >-